 According to Dr. Sheryl Ziegler, author of Mommy Burnout, in an interview with Today, “Mommy burnout is the emotional and physical exhaustion that you feel from the chronic stress of parenting . . .
 No matter how much sleep you get, you’re always tired.
 And you resent your kids sometimes, which is a tough one.
 You feel a reduced sense of personal accomplishment — it’s a fancy way of feeling like you’re never doing a good job.
 The prolonged nature to it, like there’s no end in sight.”

 This quote perfectly sums up the different aspects of mom burnout.
-We are so physically and emotionally exhausted that we don’t ever feel like we’re doing a good job with the kids.
-It also seems like there is no end in sight to the feeling or the stress of it all.
-Moms may also have a hard time asking for help and are often short-tempered, leading to yelling at the kids when they don’t mean to.
+We are so physically and emotionally exhausted that we never feel like we’re doing a good job with the kids.
+It also seems like there is no end to the feeling or the stress of it all.
+Moms may also have difficulty asking for help and are often short-tempered, leading to yelling at the kids when they don’t mean to.

 Common Reasons Why Mothers Get Burned Out

-The reasons behind why we get burned out can’t be attributed to only one thing.
-It is usually a combination of factors that pile on top of each other.
+The reasons behind our burning out can’t be attributed to only one thing.
+It is usually a combination of factors that pile on each other.
 It could be that we’re “on” all of the time.
 Often, we take care of the kids during the day and when they need something at night.
 Even if we take turns well with our partners, we still may have this pressure on ourselves of unrealistic expectations.
-We may expect ourselves to be everything to our kids, but it’s impossible.
+We may expect to be everything to our kids, but it’s impossible.

 20 Tips to Avoid Mom Burnout